jukefr/fyle/docs/guide/Contributing.md

 ## :heavy_check_mark: Testing
 I wrote a very basic `test.sh` script that loops over every tool that should be tested.
-You can use the `
-.spec` file to configure the passed parameters during the test.
+You can use the ` spec.txt` file to configure the passed parameters during the test.
 It will simply run the docker container with those parameters, inside a temporary folder.
 If you see % reductions in your logs, **congratulations the test passed** :tada: